 Repetitive Loss Areas (RLAs) also assist the City in identifying known flood hazards inside and outside of the existing FEMA floodplains.
 There are 26 RLAs identified in the City of Fort Worth.
 A RLA is a portion of a community that includes repetitive loss properties and nearby properties that may be subject to similar flooding conditions.
 Each of these areas has at least one repetitive loss property.
 Two of the RLAs have been mitigated with infrastructure improvements.
 One of these mitigated areas is a neighborhood along Hulen Street just north of Willow Lake.
-The other mitigated area is neighborhood on the southern end of Warner Road just on the east side of the Fort Worth Zoo.
-Table 8 shows data relating RLAs to the 100-year floodplain.
-Within the city limits of Fort Worth, there are 44 repetitive loss properties, including six severe repetitive loss properties.
+The other mitigated area is neighborhood on the southern end of Warner Road just on the east side of the Fort Worth, there are 44 repetitive loss properties, including six severe repetitive loss properties.
 A Repetitive Loss Property is any insurable building for which two or more claims of more than \$1,000 were paid by the NFIP within any rolling ten-year period, since 1978.
 A severe repetitive loss property is a property that received four or more claim payments of at least \$5,000 or has received two or more claim payments where the total of the payments exceeds the total property value.
 Exhibit 3 in Appendix A shows the locations of the repetitive loss properties and areas.